Rainbow spanning structures in graph and hypergraph systems: Introduction

 A natural next step is to study rainbow analogues of graph factors, which we define now.
-Given graphs $F$ and $G$, an $F$-\emph{packing} is a set of vertex-disjoint copies of $F$.
-A \emph{perfect} $F$-$packing$ (or an $F$-\emph{factor}) of $G$ is an $F$-packing covering all the vertices of $G$.
+Given graphs $F$ and $G$, an $F$-\emph{tiling} is a set of vertex-disjoint copies of $F$ in $G$.
+A \emph{perfect} $F$-$tiling$ (or an $F$-\emph{factor}) of $G$ is an $F$-tiling covering all the vertices of $G$.
 Finding sufficient conditions for the existence of an $F$-factor is one of the central areas of research in extremal graph theory.
 The celebrated Hajnal--Szemer\'{e}di theorem reads as follows.

-\begin{theorem}[Hajnal--Szemer\'{e}di~\cite{MR0297607}, Corr\'{a}di--Hajnal~\cite{MR200185} for $t=3$] Every $n$-vertex graph $G$ with $t\mid n$ and $\delta(G)\geq(1-\frac{1}{t})n$ has a $K_t$-factor.
+\begin{theorem}[Hajnal--Szemer\'{e}di~\cite{MR0297607}, Corr\'{a}di--Hajnal~\cite{MR200185} for $t=3$] Every $n$-vertex graph $G$ with $n\in t\mathbb{N}$ and $\delta(G)\geq(1-\frac{1}{t})n$ has a $K_t$-factor.
 Moreover, the minimum degree condition is sharp. \end{theorem}

 A short and elegant proof was later given by Kierstead and Kostochka \cite{2015A}.
 The minimum degree threshold forcing an $F$-factor for arbitrary $F$ was obtained by K\"uhn and Osthus~\cite{Daniela2006Critical,Daniela2009The}, improving earlier results of Alon and Yuster~\cite{1992AlmostH} and Koml\'os, S\'ark\"ozy and Szemer\'edi~\cite{Komlos2001Proof}.